Helenyin123/changnote/system-design.md

 **Replication: **refers to frequently copying data cross multiple machines.
 Multiple copies of data exists across machines.
 It helps in case one or more machines die due to failure.

 **Master and Slave Database:** master database receive data from application, slave database receive a stream of updates from master in nearly real-time.
 Slave apply the changes that master validated and  approved.
 Master database is less burdened by query and slave is less burdened by writes.
+From application point of view, slaves are read only and masters are read-write.

+Writes are more expensive than reads.
+Most web application requires a much high ratio of reads to writes.
+So set up master-slave database could make an application distribute its queries efficiently.

 **Sharding:** for some huge system, data doesn't fit into one machine.
 Splitting the very large database into smaller, faster and more manageable parts called data shards.